Fubukimaru/asMSX/man/asmsx-en.md

 loop001:
 ```

-Colon defines a label and sets its value equal to memory address of the next
+Colon defines a label and sets its value equal to memory address of the next opcode or data value.
-opcode or data value.
-If you want to get address of label, use its name without
+If you want to get address of label, use its name without the colon.
-the colon.
-You can define local labels by prefixing label name with two "at"
+You can define local labels by prefixing label name with two "at" symbols `@@`.
-symbols @@.
 Local label name is only valid up to next global label.
-This allows
-to reuse label names for trivial tasks like loops, so you don't have to invent
+This allows to reuse label names for trivial tasks like loops,
-a bunch of different names.
-This simplifies programming and improves code
+so you don't have to invent a bunch of different names.
+It simplifies programming and improves code readability.
-readability.
 The following is valid code:

 ```
 Function1: